d120/pyTUID/README.md

   Every key not provided in your config will be set to default.
 * `TUID_FORCE_SERVICE_URL` sets the service url provided to CAS.
 If not set the request url is used as service url.

 ## Usage
-There are three differnt ways to use this app:
+There are three different ways to use this app:

 ### Decorators
 For function based views the easiest interaction with this app is using the view function decorators: